 |Phase II results:

 Using the Low Resolution Spectrometer yielded 17 ambiguous candidates of which four were slightly amusing but still ambiguous and questionable.
-The largest one sun bolometric distance in the 17 source sample is 118 pc.
+The largest one sun bolometric distance in the 17 source sample was 118 pc.
 The 11000 source Calgary sample extended down to 1-2 Jy which would have given a maximum bolometric distance of 300 pc for LRS sources.
 This region includes something like a million stars.

 Aitoff plot for IRAS -blue dots several thousand selected sources for investigation.
 Red - 17 ambiguous Dyson sphere "candidates".
 Green lines show Arecibo SETI region